The-Third-Age/TTA-Victoria-2/documentation/Gondor.md

 	Global Flags:
 		Clears ecthelion_ii_alive, marking him as dead

+	#### The Death of the Lords of Gondor
+	 - Triggered by their old age
+	50024 - The death of Farlang and the New Lord of Lossarnach 50025 - 50024 for the overlord (if existing)
+	50026 - The Death of Asgon and the New Lord of Lamedon 50027 - 50026 for the overlord (if existing)
+	50028 - The Death of Borhador and the New Lord of the Ringló Vale 50029 - 50028 for the overlord (if existing)
+	50030 - The Death of Duinmir and the New Lord of the Blackroot Vale 50031 - 50030 for the overlord (if existing)
+	50032 - The Death of Hirgon and the New Lord of Pinnath Gelin 50033 - 50032 for the overlord (if existing)
+	50034 - The Death of Gundor and the New Lord of Anfalas 50035 - 50034 for the overlord (if existing)

+	Global Flags:
+		Sets forlong_lord_of_lossarnach
+			To determine in annex_lossarnach which general to give Gondor Sets angbor_lord_of_lamedon
+			To determine in annex_lamedon which general to give Gondor Sets dervorin_lord_of_the_ringlo_vale
+			To determine in annex_lamedon which general to give Gondor Sets duinhir_lord_of_the_blackroot_vale
+			To determine in annex_lebennin/annex_lamedon which general to give Lamedon/Gondor Sets hirluin_lord_of_pinnath_gelin
+			To determine in annex_anfalas which general to give Gondor Sets golasgil_lord_of_anfalas
+			To determine in annex_anfalas which general to give Gondor

 	150000 - Starts the Andrast war
 	150001 - Starts Gondor's wars liberating South Gondor's cores 150002 - Setups PUK's rebellion